owang-bio/blog/content/addons/author.md

 I have interesting background.
 I have a PhD focusing on Functional Genomics, which is how I became fascinated by data.
 I then decided to get another master's degree in Information Systems because I wanted to learn more about data analytics.
 I landed a job as data & forecast analyst because of this master's degree.

 I am using Python and Excel every day in my work.
-So, this blog will be focusing on data analytics using Python and Excel.
+So, this blog will be focusing on data analytics using Python and maybe some Excel.
 I may also include some SQL and techniques for data visualization.